bagasjs/cgmath/README.md

 #define CGMATH_IMPLEMENTATION
 #include "cgmath.h"
 ```
-For example your file will look like this:
+For example your implementation file will look like this:
 ```c
 #include <stdio.h>
 #include <stdlib.h>